krzysztofkuhn/TastyRestaurant/README.md

 ```
     dotnet run -lp https --project TastyRestaurant.WebApi
 ```
-This will run the application with the `https` profile.
+this will run the application with the `https` profile

 4. during first application startup it will create a new Sqlite file for application data (TastyRestaurant.db)

 5. after successful build the console should contain following result:
 ```
 info: Microsoft.Hosting.Lifetime[14]